Azure/AzOps/docs/wiki/Push.md

-Overview of the process which the Push workflow operates

----

 ### Workflow

-### Push

 * **Checkout**
   This stage checkouts out the repository source code from the Source Control Platform to the CI/CD runner.